 Cooking Class Tortillas and Nixtamal.
 This workshop is quite interactive; you’re going to actively participate in preparing the food we all are going to eat.
 Either you’re a beginner in the kitchen or a master chef.
 The only thing I ask is that you’re passionate about cooking.

-I’ll share with you some stories, especially from my scouting and exploration of the state of Oaxaca, mainly from La Mixteca and the Central Valley regions.
+I’ll share with you some stories, especially from how corn was domesticated in what today we know as Oaxaca and other parts of the continent.
 Finally, we all are going to enjoy the meals we cooked, I’ll show you a couple of techniques to make your food look fantastic with little effort (food love starts with the sight!)
-Mexican food, thus, Oaxacan cuisine has a significant foundation on corn, so we are going to learn about this cornerstone ingredient of the local gastronomy.
+Mexican food, thus, Oaxacan cuisine has a significant foundation on corn, so we are going to learn about this cornerstone ingredient of the gastronomy here.
 One important topic that will be covered it’s the Nixtamal process, which is the cornerstone of Mexican gastronomy and culture.

 We are going to meet at the local market.
 We will buy the ingredients we are going to use later for the cooking class and explore the local fresh options we’ll have.
 Then we’ll head to my cooking studio to get a deeper introduction to the ingredients, process, and dishes we’ll prepare.

 Once we are settled and refreshed with some fresh Aguas Frescas (flavored infused traditional drink) we are going to start preparing the food, I’ll assign to the participants different tasks and responsibilities in order to achieve our main goal; having our three-course-meal menu prepared.
 When the food is ready, we are going to share the table and finish the journey while enjoying the delicious things we worked on.